 Meet the Artist

 The Meet the Artist series is a year-round endeavor with its heaviest concentration of activities during our festival season.
 This series provides a rare opportunity for DCJF audiences to get “up close & personal” with the artists we present.
-These are free-of-charge, one-on-one interview sessions before an audience that engage artists in dialogue on their artistic and career development, including insights into their creative process, affiliations along their respective artistic journey, and their views on society, including dialogue on elements of social change.
+These are free-of-charge, one-on-one interview sessions before an audience that engage artists in dialogue on their artistic and career development, including insights into their creative process, affiliations along with their respective artistic journey, and their views on society, including dialogue on elements of social change.

 Our Meet the Artist sessions are designed to provide DCJF audiences with artist insights off the bandstand, presenting unique opportunities to learn about these creative people beyond the performance of their craft.
 These sessions serve to “demystify” the jazz art form for our audiences, providing them with ample occasion for their own inquiries and questions to artists beyond those posed by our interviewers.
 Interviewers for these sessions are historians, educators, and media jazz authorities whose expertise engages lively, informative, and insightful opportunities to Meet the Artist.

 Fishman Artist Embassy Series

 The Charles Fishman Artist Embassy Series, named in honor of DC Jazz Festival Founder Charles Fishman, shines the spotlight on established professional jazz artists of all ages.
 The Embassy Series is a year-round program hosted at some of the finest Embassies in Washington, DC.
 Embassy partners have included the Embassies of France, Italy, Morocco, Turkey, Singapore, Switzerland, India, Japan, Colombia, and the Mexican Cultural Institute.
 2016 partners include the Embassies of France, Italy, Portugal, and Spain.